 Davide Pratone, Huawei

-- An overview of the GSMA certification program based on ETSI TS 103 732
+- GSMA certification program based on ETSI TS 103 732 and Importance of Security Labelling

 Brian Wood, Google